-Experience South Africa’s diversity, complex history, and modern life while learning entrepreneurial and leadership skills to make a difference in your own community.
+Experience South Africa’s diversity, complex history, and modern life while exploring social change.
+Learn leadership and project planning skills to make a difference in your own community.

 Embark on your immersive journey at the southern tip of continental Africa in stunning Cape Town, where you will learn about South Africa’s complex past and explore breathtaking sites, such as Table Mountain and the Cape Peninsula, where you will spot penguins while taking in the views.
 Visit the country’s historical landmarks, such as Robben Island, where Nelson Mandela spent 18 of his 27 years in prison before going on to become president.
 You will also visit community organizations to learn about community building, see social change in action, and interact with local youth.